• Skip to primary navigation

 Distribute dough evenly into the bagel pan, and then smooth the dough tops with a small spatula.

-Lightly brush some of the egg white over the top of each bagel and sprinkle with the Everything Bagel topping or other topping of choice (poppy seeds, onion flakes, sesame seeds, etc.).
+Lightly brush some of the egg white over the top of each bagel and sprinkle with the Everything Bagel topping or another topping of choice (poppy seeds, onion flakes, sesame seeds, etc.).
 You can also leave the tops plain.

 Picture of bagel dough in a donut pan and topped with everything bagel.